FilipAlmstedt/Il-Brutto-Front-End/README.md

 └── App.scss            # SASS-file that is used for styling and imports the other SASS-files

 ```

+_The `utilities` folder contains all major presets for the project, corresponding with Brand Outline as presented in [FIGMA team project IL BRUTTO](https://www.figma.com/file/KKd0ShsoPkyrjkDGNEEwlG/IL-BRUTTO?node-id=99%3A326)_

 ---

 ### Lifting State Up